oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

         }

 11. The IDP asks the verifier to verify the vp_token
-12. The IDP evaluates the verification result and returns either a code or an error as per Native Authorization Response {#native-response}.
+12. The IDP evaluates the verification result and returns either a code or an error as per Native Authorization Response {{native-response}}.
 Here we assume the happy path.
 Continue with step 37
 13. If DC API is NOT supported, the client prompts the user whether they want to use a wallet on the same or another device.
 This step can be ignored if step 3 already includes the presentation request.
 14. The user chooses.
 This step can be ignored if step 3 already includes the presentation request.
 15. The client indicates to IDP that DC API is unsupported, the user's choice and, for same device, the openid4vp_redirect_uri.
 This step can be ignored if step 3 already includes the presentation request.